 Some studies have proven hyperthermia reduces the size of tumors when combined with other treatments.
 And not just in one type of cancer, but in many.

 Find Your Specialist

-If you think hyperthermia is a treatment you would like to try, find the right specialist, one who is highly trained in administration of hyperthermia, as well as the added treatment supplements.
+If you think hyperthermia is a treatment you would like to try, find the right specialist, one who is highly trained in the administration of hyperthermia, as well as the added treatment supplements.

 Your doctor should have the right equipment too, with machines reaching the highest temperatures.
 Quality doctors will provide before and after care services.

-Find the doctor who can explain the process to you in a way that makes you feel comfortable in your decision.
+Find a doctor who can explain the process to you in a way that makes you feel comfortable in your decision.
 A good doctor is one who assesses you to see if you are a good candidate, provides the treatment if you are, and provides extensive follow-up care.